aiistic/spicedblens/README.md

 - 🎨 **Dark/Light Themes**: Comfortable viewing for any environment
 - 💾 **Import/Export**: Share schemas and relation data with your team

-### Tech Stack

-- Built with Electron, React, and TypeScript
-- Uses gRPC to connect to SpiceDB servers
-- Supports secure and insecure connections
-- Local-first: All data stored on your device

 ---

 ## 🔒 Security